StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-01-modern-api-clients-part-1-intro.md

 ### Documentation

 For an API-first service, the API is documented well.
 Client libraries using that API?
 Not so much.
-With many client libraries, you have to spend enough time with it to know its "flavor" of talking to the API, and then use the actual API documentation to figure out how to use the client.
+With many client libraries, you have to spend enough time with it to learn its "flavor" of talking to the API, and then use the actual API documentation to figure out how to use the client.
 Sometimes the C# client libraries have barely any documentation at all; other times the client library documentation is auto-generated from the API documentation, and will occasionally not make sense since it is written from an HTTP perspective rather than a C# perspective.

 The bottom line is that client libraries are almost never as well-documented as the actual API.